- Run multiple Minecraft worlds.

 - Backup worlds, and remove backups older than X days.

-- Update the server software and installed addons.
+- Update the server and client software.

 - Send commands to a world server from the command line.